syedharis203/AI-Inter/README.md

 Skill Extraction

-The resume is parsed and skills are extracted using LLM (Ollama).
+The resume is parsed and skills are extracted using LLM (Gemini).

 RAG-Based Question Generation

-Each question is generated based on real content using your resume and a vector database.
+Each question is generated based on real content using your resume and a Pinecone vector database.

 AI Interview Chat Starts